EricGebhart/Simple_Process_REPL/README.md

 help if it exists.
 Extensions use a template which contains a help template showing SPR information in a pretty way.

-Both the module's Application state and spr code are shown in the help if they exist.
+Both the module's yaml datastore and spr code are shown in the help if they exist.

-The **ls** command will navigate both the Namespaces of SPR and the Application state.
-Any path that starts with a / looks in the Application state.
+The **ls** command will navigate both the Namespaces of SPR and the yaml datastore.
+Any path that starts with a / looks in the yaml datastore.
 Anything that does not start with a / is looked up in the Namespaces.

 The interpreter does it's best to call the python functions you tell it to.
 It recognizes, words, strings and numbers.